influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/install-and-deploy/deploying/google-cloud-platform.md

 Before deploying an InfluxDB Enterprise cluster on GCP, verify you have the following prerequisites:

 - A [Google Cloud Platform (GCP)](https://cloud.google.com/) account with access to the [GCP Marketplace](https://cloud.google.com/marketplace/).
-- A valid InfluxDB Enterprise license key, or [sign up for a free InfluxDB Enterprise trial for GCP](https://portal.influxdata.com/users/gcp).
 - Access to [GCP Cloud Shell](https://cloud.google.com/shell/) or the [`gcloud` SDK and command line tools](https://cloud.google.com/sdk/).

 ## Deploy a cluster